 If a smoothie is such a healthy nutrient bomb, and so quick to make - why not go for a green smoothie only diet?

 On paper, this might seem like the easiest way to stay healthy if you’re pushed for time and many people do indeed go down this route - unfortunately without knowing much about the potential downsides of consuming exclusively smoothies.

-There are less drastic modes of liquid diets, which are actually recommended by RD's, such as the Smoothie Diet found here.
+There are less drastic modes of liquid diets, which actually make sense for quick weight loss and maintaining a healthy weight - such as the Smoothie Diet found here.